Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 Respiratory infections (children)Very common (in children)Sore throat, runny nose – usually harmless

-Dry coughVery rare (<1%)Far less common than with ACE inhibitors (15–20%)!
+Dry coughVery rare (<1%)Much rarer than with ACE inhibitors (15–20%)!

-Table scrollable to the right
+Table scrolls to the right

-6. Interactions & the Triple Whammy
+6. Interactions & the triple whammy

-Candesartan has a manageable interaction profile — but the few relevant interactions are clinically significant and can in the worst case lead to acute kidney failure.
-Check all your combinations with the interaction check.
+Candesartan has a manageable interaction profile – but the few relevant interactions are clinically significant and can in the worst case lead to acute kidney failure.
+Check all your combinations in the interaction check.

-The most dangerous combination: the Triple Whammy
+The most dangerous combination: the triple whammy

 Substance / medicationInteractionRecommendation

-Potassium supplements / potassium saltCandesartan raises potassium levels → hyperkalaemia riskNo additional potassium without medical supervision!
+Potassium supplements / potassium saltCandesartan raises the potassium level → risk of hyperkalaemiaNo additional potassium without medical supervision!

-Spironolactone / eplerenoneIncreases potassium riseCombination possible in HF, but close potassium monitoring required
+Spironolactone / eplerenoneEnhances the rise in potassiumCombination possible in HF, but close potassium monitoring

-Table scrollable to the right
+Table scrolls to the right

-7. Candesartan Compared: vs. Ramipril vs. Valsartan
+7. Candesartan compared: vs. ramipril vs. valsartan

 PropertyCandesartanRamiprilValsartan